MichaelLesirge/tic-tac-toe/README.md

 ## Plans

 This directory kind of empty currently but I am tring to learn C++.
-I also want to learn Java and C# at some point.
+I also want to learn Java, C#, and Go at some point.